dpeter99/dpeter99.github.io/content/posts/broken_ssd/index.md

 title: Broken SSD
 date: 2021-07-08T09:00:59.000Z
 draft: false
+lastmod: '2022-02-26T14:21:05.118Z'
 ---

+#### TL;DR
 Soo on 07.04 my SSD broke down.
-But it wasn't an easy case of windows telling me that it went bad and I just got a new one.
+But it wasn't an easy case of windows telling me that it went bad and I had to spend the better pat of a day diagnosing the problem.
+In the end I had to get a new one.

 ## The error
 I was using Windows just as any other day, and while leaving it to go eat, it broke.
 What I got back for was a normal Win logon screen but the background was just green (my accent color in windows).